Kangiriyanka/joe-farah/src/pages/projects/gameok.md

 ## Why?

-Gameok is a game library based on a user's memories of the games they played.
  As we get older, life gets in the way, and we don't have much time to pick up a controller or even feel guilty about doing so.
-I wanted to create a place where users can write about their relationship to the games they played and feel some magic from reminiscing about the games they played, or purely browsing their collection.
-I based the main colors on the N64 gray controllers, because it's the console I feel attached to the most.
+I wanted to create a place where we can at least reminisce and feel the magic about the good times of games we enjoyed.

 &nbsp;

 ## Overview

 ### What?
+Gameok (pronounced game-uhk) <sup> <a class="secondary-a" href="#footnotes">1.</a></sup> is a game library where users browse their game collection and write memories about the games they played.
+The main color scheme is based on the N64.

+&nbsp;

-The basic flow goes is as follows:
+The basic usage is as follows:

-- Admin creates consoles and games in the database
+- Admin creates consoles and games to the database.
-- Users then select consoles, and the games they own/played on it.
+- Users add games by selecting consoles and the games they own/played on them.
+- Users can see what games they have on each console once added.
 - Users can add/edit/delete memories about their games.

 &nbsp;